aleshaleksey/fansys23/04-combat.md

 ___
 ## Space in combat

-Combat can take place purely in imaginary space (ie. theatre of the mind), on paper, crafted terrain, ora virtual desktop.
+Combat can take place purely in imaginary space (ie. theatre of the mind), on paper, crafted terrain, or a virtual desktop.
 In either case most combatants take up space and move through space.
 Many manoeuvres, spells and other abilities deal with manipulating friend and foe in this space.
 The game can be played completely ignoring space, but it does change the balance quite severely.
 On the other hand, there are times when an exact map is not needed.
 For example, combat is taking place in a small room where all targets are within hand's reach.
 Alternatively if there is a chase or shoot-out with 600ft of space between combatants, mapping can be equally impractical.

 ___
 ### Squares and Hexes